 3. Acknowledge your inner strength.

 No matter what the future brings, know that you will get through anything.
 Too often, we don’t acknowledge our own strength.
 Never underestimate yourself.
 You’re here in the present moment because of all your life experiences, both good and bad.
 Those experiences made you who you are today.
-And honestly, that’s pretty badass!
+And honestly, that’s pretty awesome!

 4. If you’re feeling down, write a list of things that make you happy.